 How to Make Sushi Rice (for Sushi Recipes)

-- 3 rice cooker cups uncooked Japanese short-grain rice (180 ml x 3 = 540 ml; 3 rice cooker cups yield roughly 5-6 servings (5 ¼ US cups or 990 g); you MUST use short-grain Japanese rice to make sushi; otherwise, rice will fall apart.)
+- 3 rice cooker cups uncooked Japanese short-grain rice (180 ml x 3 = 540 ml; this yields 5¼ US cups (990 g) of cooked rice; you must use short-grain Japanese rice to make sushi; otherwise, rice will fall apart.)

 - ⅓ cup sushi vinegar (seasoned rice vinegar) (available at a Japanese/Asian grocery store or make the homemade recipe below)